 Eye Scream: An unfortunate real life example happened when a remote-controlled lawnmower accidentally struck a piece of wood and the director of photography lost his eye from the splinters.
 He sued King for several million dollars (they later settled out of court).

-Old Shame: For Yeardley Smith and Stephen King.
-Stephen King likes to say that everyone makes mistakes now and then - "I directed Maximum Overdrive, I know what I'm talking about."
+Old Shame: Stephen King likes to say that everyone makes mistakes now and then - "I directed Maximum Overdrive, I know what I'm talking about."
 He also agrees with most people that he should not have been so coked up while making it.
+Yeardley Smith reportedly isn't fond of being in it herself.

 Self-Adaptation: Stephen King made the movie Maximum Overdrive, loosely based on his own short story "Trucks" from Night Shift.
 He even released a trailer in which he directly addressed the viewer, boasting that if you want something done right, you've gotta do it yourself.
 It's the only movie based on his stories that he personally directed and reception was pretty negative, an opinion King himself later agreed with.
 By his own admission, he was also drugged out of his mind for most of the shoot.